w3c/AB-public/Vision/README.md

 Our vision is for a World Wide Web that is more inclusive, and more respectful of its users: a Web that supports truth better than falsehood, people more than profits, humanity rather than hate.

 We will improve the fundamental integrity of the Web platform.
-The Web will not only grow in scope and importance in our lives; it will grow in respect for its users, grow in the trust of its users, grow in its inclusion of all humanity as its users.
+The Web will not only grow in scope and importance in our lives; it will grow in respect for its users, grow in the trust of its users, and grow in its inclusion of all humanity as its users.

 # Vision for the World-Wide Web